 Progressive rehabilitation and closure of mined land

-The Mineral Resources and Energy (Financial Provisioning) Act 2018 amends the Environmental Protection Act 1994 to implement key elements of the Mined Land Rehabilitation Policy and introduce the new requirement for a Progressive Rehabilitation and Closure Plan (PRC plan).
+The Mineral Resources and Energy (Financial Provisioning) Act 2018 amended the Environmental Protection Act 1994 and the Environmental Protection (Rehabilitation Reform) Amendment Regulation 2019 implements key elements of the Mined Land Rehabilitation Policy .
+This includes introducing the new requirements for a Progressive Rehabilitation and Closure Plan (PRC plan).

-The MERFP Act also provides transitional arrangements for the application of the PRC plan requirement to existing mines.
+Transitional arrangements are in place for the application of the PRC plan requirements to existing mines.